 I generally get Gargoyle Stoneplate right after because of the great resistances it grants.
 40 armor and magic resistance.
-But if you are near 3 or more enemies, it grants 40 MORE armor and magic resistance- That's a total of 80 armor and magic resistance from a single item!
+Not many people read it, but the passive abilities is if you are near 3 or more enemies, it grants 40 MORE armor and magic resistance- That's a total of 80 armor and magic resistance from a single item!
 These resistances greatly compliment our large health pool.
-Not many people read it, but that is the passive ability to Gargoyle Stoneplate.

 When should I buy Righteous Glory?

 Simply put, you should get this item if your team lacks good engage.
 Righteous Glory allows for a quick initiation and prevents you from being kited as easily.
 I would get this if the enemy has slippery carries like Ezreal.